 Others who aren't prescribed the drug have found they benefit from it too, especially this time of year.
 However, the doctor and student we spoke with have two very different outlooks on the prescription pill when taken illegally.

-"I don't flaunt it, I don't do anything dumb with it," said Brian, a student at Arkansas State University.
+"I don't flaunt it, I don't do anything dumb with it," Brian, a student at Arkansas State told Region 8 News.
 "I'm pretty smart when it comes to taking Adderall."

-Nevertheless, Brian said, "If you take it right and do it right, I know it's 100% safe."
+Nevertheless, Brian, who requested to have his identity hidden said, "If you take it right and do it right, I know it's 100% safe."